 Off-Duty Activities.
 The off-duty activities of employees will not be cause for disciplinary action unless said activities are a conflict of interest as set forth in RCW 42.52 or are directly detrimental to the employee’s work performance.
 Employees must promptly report to their supervisors any legal restrictions that affect their ability to perform their job duties.

 Use of Internet.
-Where an employee’s workstation has Internet access, the University will allow the employee to use the Internet for personal business during meal periods or breaks in accordance with applicable law and University policy.
+Where an employee’s workstation has Internet access, the University will allow the employee to use the Internet for personal business during meal periods or breaks in accordance with applicable law and University policy, including, but not limited to RCW 42.52 and WAC 292-110-010.

 No Retaliation.
 Employees will not suffer retaliation or other adverse job action for making a good faith report of harassment, discrimination, or workplace violence.
 Where the University determines that such a complaint has merit, it will consider the employee’s desires in determining appropriate remedial or corrective measures.